 Do you have a product you would like feedback on?
+A new destination, event, or even better - a book?
 Me (and my family) are happy to give it a try.
-They must be relevant to family life or the area, just get in touch and we can discuss it further.
+Though they must be relevant to family life or the area - just get in touch and we can discuss it further.

 This is a charming little popup book for young children about - you guessed it – a carousel of animals.
 Opening a full 360 degrees to become an actual carousel, children are encouraged to spot the animals that have joined the ride - there is even a little loop on the top if you fancy turning it into a mobile!